slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A gossip is one who talks to you about others, a bore is one who talks to you about himself; and a brilliant conversationalist is one who talks to you about yourself."
 -- Lisa Kirk*

+> *"I do not know any other form of superiority but kindness."
+-- Ludwig van Beethoven*

+> *"The need to be right - the sign of a vulgar mind."
+-- Albert Camus*

+> *"What do you really despise?
+By this you are truly known."
+-- Frank Herbert*

+> *"Before you are old, attend as many funerals as you can bear, and listen.
+Nobody talks about the departed’s achievements.
+The only thing people will remember is what kind of person you were while you were achieving."
+-- Kevin Kelly*

+> *"Circumstances do not make the man, they reveal him."
+-- Epictetus*

+> *"Tell me what a man finds sexually attractive and I will tell you his entire philosophy of life."
+-- Ayn Rand*

+> *"To find out a girl's faults, praise her to her girl friends."
+ -- Benjamin Franklin*

+> *"Everything that irritates us about others can lead us to an understanding of ourselves."
+-- Carl Gustav Jung*

+> *"Cynicism is easy.
+Mimicry is easy.
+Optimistic contrarians are the rarest breed."
+-- Naval Ravikant*